Lindisfarne, Berwick-upon-Tweed, Northumbria, UK

 - Island Summary:

 Follow in the footsteps of ancient pilgrims and race the tides to soak up the spiritual vibe of Holy Island.
 Described as the cradle of Christianity in England it was the chosen site for the mission of converting pagans to Christians and transforming a nation.
-Walking along the gloriously wild and windswept Northumbrian coastline though one can’t help but think that mother-nature remains quietly in charge – even controlling when one can access this magical island.
+This route passes Lindisfarne Castle, the Gertrude Jeckyll Garden and Lindisfarne Priory and walks through Lindisfarne National Nature Reserve with the addition of a walk alongside the tidal causeway and the length of the wild, windswept and rarely visited north coast.

 - Look out for: